airbnb/streamalert/docs/source/deploy-rollback.rst

 Rollback
 ========

 When production AWS Lambda functions are published, they become immutable.
-If for some reason a published ``production`` version is throwing errors or contains invalid configurations, the ``stream_alert_cli`` provides a command to rollback to the previous version.

-.. note:: Rollback is only possible for the main StreamAlert AWS Lambda function, aliased as 'alert'.
-The current version must also not be '$LATEST' and must be greater than 1.
+If a published production version is throwing errors, the CLI includes a command to rollback to the previous version.

 To initiate a rollback for a specific Lambda function: